zml72062/pygmmpp/README.md

 We store the keys that belong to those four classes in four distinct sets, and treat each of the class specially when calling `collate()` or `separate()`.

 To conveniently add a new tensor-type feature to a `Data` object, we provide the `__set_tensor_attr__()` method, which is an extension to `__setattr__()`, by letting the caller decide whether the feature belongs to the above four "feature classes", or whether the feature needs auto-batching service.
-Moreover, this extension comes with a small overhead.
+Moreover, this extension comes with little overhead which is negligible compared with the performance gain due to our simplified architecture of the framework.

 ## `Batch` --- support for batching